-Students who successfully complete the Pathway will receive articulated credit and be granted advanced standing at Delaware State University for the following course:

-DSU NTRS 103: Intro. to Environmental Science (3 credits)
+Students who successfully complete the Natural Resource Management pathway will receive articulated credit and be granted advanced standing at Delaware State University for the following course: DSU NTRS 103: Intro. to Environmental Science (3 credits)

-Students who successfully complete the pathway and a Supervised Ag.
+Students who successfully complete the Natural Resource Management pathway and a Supervised Ag.
 Experience will receive articulated credit and be granted advanced standing at Delaware Technical Community College for the following course: DTCC SCI 223: Applied Ecology (3 credits)